-Richmond upon Thames College is passionate about supporting students with learning differences and/or disabilities in a safe and inspiring learning environment.
+Richmond upon Thames College is passionate about supporting students with learning difficulties and/or disabilities in a safe and inspiring learning environment.
 We have a dedicated team of skilled specialists who are responsible for ensuring that effective and appropriate support and reasonable adjustments are in place for students requiring assistance with accessing their academic studies and in their progression on to further/higher education, apprenticeships or employment.
 If you need reasonable adjustments for an adult course, please scroll down to the adult course section of this page.

 The Additional Learning Support Team

 We have a team of specialist staff who are experienced in supporting learners with Dyslexia, Dyspraxia, Autism, Attention Deficit (Hyperactivity) Disorder, Social, Emotional and Mental Health, sensory and physical needs, moderate and severe learning difficulties.

 Types of Additional Learning SupportSpecialist assessors who can screen for exam access arrangements

 - Support for learners with visual, hearing, speech or mobility needs